 Early Buncombe County slave deeds and cohabitation records have become available to the public on the Buncombe County website.
 The Register of Deeds office is very progressive and has made all kinds of vital records available publicly.
 They set a fine example for other municipalities and are making a huge difference in helping descendants trace their families back to the earliest settlers of Buncombe County.
-What a great service!
+See below for a link to the deeds.

 Buncombe County Slave Deed List